rjhorniii/dicom-sup233-wip/README.md

 # dicom-sup233-wip

+This repository is for work in progress on DICOM Sup233.
+It is not a substitute for the regular FTP.
+It's a convenience for editor, co-authors, and other contributors to the WIP.
+The FTP directory will continue to be used for official document reviews.

 ## Procedures for this repository

 1. Git based delta can be used for puml, md, adoc, html, etc. documents that are line oriented text only files.
 Versioned files is also permitted.